 Jeff Brown has over 25 years’ experience in the field of money advice, having worked for a Citizens Advice Bureau, National Debtline, a bank and a mortgage lender.
 Jeff is now a successful freelance trainer and consultant in debt advice/benefits advice to the not-for-profit sector and credit industry.
 He is a regular trainer for the Council of Mortgage Lenders and has delivered in-house training to over a dozen mortgage lenders.
 Jeff is also an approved tutor for the Money Advice Trust and the Institute of Money Advisers at both caseworker and specialist levels.

-Catherine Connors has worked as a local authority welfare rights officer for 16 years, most recently in a children’s centre.
-She has considerable experience delivering welfare rights training to a variety of audiences including social work students, primary care trust staff, housing providers, Women’s Aid and CAB advisers.
-She has also designed and delivered a range of training materials for a financial capability project.
+Catherine Connors has worked as a local authority welfare rights officer for 16 years.
+Catherine has considerable experience of delivering welfare rights training to a variety of audiences, including social work students, primary care trust staff, housing providers, Women’s Aid and CAB advisers.
+Catherine has also designed and delivered a range of training materials for a financial capability project.

-Martin Williams is a welfare rights worker in CPAG’s Welfare Rights Office.
-He is widely experienced in representing claimants at both levels within the tribunal system having worked for Lasa appeals team from 2001 until 2008.
-He has also worked as a local authority welfare rights officer and in an independent advice centre.
-Martin is currently an author of CPAG’s Housing Benefit and Council Tax Benefit Legislation and works advising advisers with complex welfare benefit cases via CPAG's specialist support service.
+Martin Williams is a welfare rights worker at CPAG.
+He is widely experienced in representing claimants at both levels within the tribunal system, having worked in the appeals team at Lasa from 2001 until 2008.
+Martin has also worked as a local authority welfare rights officer and in an independent advice centre.
+He is currently an author of CPAG’s Housing Benefit and Council Tax Benefit: the legislation.